-To protect the racial power structure in the U.S., Multiracial people have been erased throughout its history.
-One of the most well-known examples of this is the one-drop rule, which was created to ensure that anyone with a single drop of “Black blood” be considered Black to justify enslavement and, later, Jim Crow segregation.
+To protect the racial power structure in the U.S., Multiracial people have been erased throughout history.
+One of the best-known examples of this is the one-drop rule, which was created to ensure that anyone with a single drop of “Black blood” be considered Black to justify enslavement and, later, segregation under Jim Crow laws.

-As a result, our Multiraciality is often overlooked, and many people still struggle with accepting and acknowledging Multiracial individuals because to do so challenges their Monoracial understanding of the world.
+As a result, Multiraciality is often overlooked.
+Many people still struggle with accepting and acknowledging Multiracial individuals because it challenges their Monoracial understanding of the world.

-Many people actually struggle with the cognitive process of categorizing Multiracial faces.
-Meanwhile, failing to recognize and acknowledge someone’s Multiraciality or imposing a Monoracial identity can mean that we only see part of who a person is if a Multiracial identity is important to them.
+Many people have real difficulty with the cognitive process of categorizing Multiracial faces.
+But failing to recognize and acknowledge someone’s Multiraciality or imposing a Monoracial identity can mean that we only see part of who a person is.
+That’s unfortunate, especially when their Multiracial identity is important to them.

-Given the widespread erasure and invisibility of Multiracial individuals and their experiences, what consequences does living in a Monoracial society pose for Multiracial youth?
+Given the widespread erasure and invisibility of Multiracial individuals and their experiences, what consequences does living in a Monoracial society pose for Multiracial youths?

 Society is changing rapidly, and there are more Multiracial-identifying people today than ever before.

 There are more celebrities identifying as Multiracial and playing Multiracial rather than Monoracial characters on TV.
-There are also now more children’s books focused on proud Multiracial youth stories, and social media is allowing Multiracial youths across the globe to connect with and support one another.
+There are now more children’s books focused on proud Multiracial youth stories.
+Social media is also helping Multiracial youths across the globe to connect with and support one another.

 Multiracial people may choose to identify in many different ways, but it is ultimately their choice to decide how they racially identify themselves.
 It is not something for others to impose on them.

-Having encounters with others who challenge their identity and belonging to a group can be harmful for Multiracial youths.
+Having encounters with others who challenge their identity and inclusion in a group can be harmful for Multiracial youths.
 Research involving Multiracial individuals shows that when others invalidate or deny their racial identity, it can negatively affect their mental health.